Importing Flowers & Plants from Mexico

 - Medical equipment and orthopedic products

-- Perishables (avocados, berries, asparagus)
+- Fresh produce (avocado, berries, asparagus)

 - Specialty foods (tequila, mezcal, chili, vanilla)

-Points of attention for flower transport
+Key considerations for flower transport

 Cold chain

-Flowers must be kept between 2–8°C throughout the entire transport.
-Any temperature interruption accelerates the aging process and reduces shelf life for the end customer.
-Aircargo.nl works exclusively with certified cool-chain handlers at Schiphol.
+Flowers must be kept at 2–8°C throughout transport.
+Any break in temperature accelerates aging and reduces shelf life for the end buyer.
+Aircargo.nl only works with certified cold-chain handlers at Schiphol.

 Phytosanitary requirements

-A phytosanitary certificate is mandatory for importing plants and cut flowers from countries outside the EU.
-This certificate is issued by the plant health authority of the exporting country and confirms that the shipment is free from pests.
-Aircargo.nl routinely checks and processes all phytosanitary documents.
+Imports of plants and cut flowers from outside the EU require a phytosanitary certificate.
+This certificate is issued by the plant health authority of the exporting country and confirms the shipment is free of pests.
+Aircargo.nl routinely verifies and processes all phytosanitary documents.

 CITES